Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

 ### An integration between the app and Maskinporten might be required

-In order for an application to do a POST request to another application to create a new instance, it needs to have the right credentials.
-By nature, the request to create the instance of application B will have credentials from the private user who logged in to the application A form, thus is not allowed to start a new instance on behalf of the organisation that owns application B. This will always imply, unless the private person triggering the request has a role with access, or explicit delegated access, to instantiate app B.
-As a way to bypass this obstacle, we can use a Maskinporten integration to authenticate the request on behalf of the organization owning application B.
+In order for an application to perform actions on another application such as creating a new instance on behalf of and end user or organisation, it needs to be authorized.
+By nature, the request to create the instance of application B will include the credentials of the end user filling out application A.
+In most cases this end user will not be authorized to instantiate new instances on behalf of the organisation that owns application B, thus this will fail.
+A way to ensure the application is authorized to perform the instantiation action, is to use the application ownerss credentials instead of the end user's credentials.
+This is acheived by using a Maskinporten integration to generate a token that represents the organisation and adding this token to the requests that application A makes towards application B.

 {{<children description="true" />}}